ClarisaD/DMUY4913E-SP20-Diaz-Kruczkiewicz-Climate-and-Design-Collaborative-Studio/projects/final-project.md

 ## Final Project

-Working in groups of two, you will combine ideas, research, analyze, evaluate, and communicate the research & design for a proposal to adapt to zuds in Mongolia.
+Working in groups of two, you will combine ideas, research, analyze, evaluate, and communicate the research & design for a proposal to adapt to dzuds in Mongolia.
 The final result is a systems map of your proposal including stakeholders, and a tool or multiple tools that will execute the proposal's plan.

 ### Annotated Bibliography